 Some people worry that an ADHD diagnosis means they'll be labeled or judged.
 They might think their symptoms are a personal flaw.
 However, these thoughts could lead to mental burnout and depression.
 Seeking an assessment doesn't necessarily guarantee a diagnosis, and it may be used to understand your symptoms more profoundly.

 Online ADHD Testing

 If you're curious whether you have ADHD, you can take an ADHD test online as a first step.
 An ADHD online test does not substitute for a doctor's diagnosis or professional services.
 However, it may help push you toward a formal diagnosis if you're unsure.
 It could also help you cope with your feelings and validate your experiences.
 Consider bringing your results to your appointment with your provider.

 Who Can Perform An ADHD Evaluation?

-Not every doctor is familiar with ADHD in adults, so you may have to search around for a professional who understands the symptoms.
+Not every doctor is familiar with ADHD in adults, so you may have to search for a professional who understands the symptoms.
 If you're unsure who to call, you can perform a search online.
 Typing in "ADHD testing near me" may yield results.

 What To Expect At An Adult ADHD Assessment

 While every doctor may have a different evaluation process, there are general steps you might expect when going to your assessment.
 Prepare for your appointment by writing down your concerns and questions.
 Your doctor may request your medical records before your appointment.
 If you see a physician, you may check your blood pressure and heart rate or get blood tests done.